 - sunflower seeds

-Natural anticoagulants can be beneficial to your heart health, but should be consumed with caution.
-Check with your doctor before eating natural anticoagulants if you take blood-thinning medications to control your heart disease.
+Natural anticoagulants can be beneficial to your heart health, but consume them with caution.
+Check with your doctor before eating these foods if you’re taking a blood-thinning medication.